 To Make the Dashi

-- In a small pot, add 1 cup water and 1 dashi packet.
+- Add 1 cup water and 1 dashi packet to a small pot.
 Start cooking over medium heat.
-Tip: While I used a dashi packet here, you can substitute it with standard Awase Dashi, dashi powder, or Vegan Dashi.
-If you‘re new to dashi, learn more about it by reading my ultimate dashi guide.
+Tip: You can substitute the packet with Awase Dashi, dashi powder, or Vegan Dashi.
+If you‘re new to Japanese soup stock, learn more in my ultimate dashi guide How to Make Dashi.

 - After it starts boiling, reduce the heat to medium-low heat and simmer for 2 minutes.
-Shake the bag a few times to get more flavors out.
-Discard the packet and dashi is ready to use.
+Shake the bag a few times to release more flavor and then discard the packet.
+The dashi is ready to use.

 To Prepare the Ingredients

-- Thinly slice ½ onion and 1 green onion/scallion.
-I highly recommend cutting the onion thinly to reduce the cooking time.
+- Thinly slice ½ onion; I highly recommend cutting it thinly to reduce the cooking time.
+Next, slice 1 green onion/scallion and set aside for garnish.

 - Crack 3 large eggs (50 g each w/o shell) into a medium bowl.
-Using a pair of chopsticks, lift the egg whites to “cut“ them 5–6 times into a few smaller clumps so the yolks and whites are marbled.
-This will prevent the egg whites from falling into the frying pan all at once.
-Do not whisk or beat the eggs together.
-Tip: Aim for high color contrast between the white and yellow parts of the eggs in your finished dish.
+Lift the egg whites 5–6 times with a pair of chopsticks to “cut“ them into smaller clumps.
+This will marble the yolks and whites and prevent the whites from falling into the frying pan all at once.
+Do not whisk or beat the eggs.
+Tip: Aim for high color contrast between the white and yellow parts of the egg in your finished dish.

 To Cook the Katsudon

-- In a large frying pan that can fit 2 tonkatsu pieces, place the onion slices in a single layer.
+- Place the onion slices in a single layer in a large frying pan that can fit 2 cutlets.
 Then, add the dashi to the pan.

-- Cover the frying pan with a tight-fitting lid (so the broth does not evaporate too quickly).
-Then, turn on the heat to medium and start cooking until the onion is tender and almost translucent.
+- Cover with a tight-fitting lid to prevent evaporation.
+Then, turn on the heat to medium and cook until the onion is tender and almost translucent.

 - Then, add 2 tsp sugar and 2 Tbsp mirin.